a fee-based online consultation clinic for Obstetrics & Gynecology

 Follicular Phase

-The follicular phase starts with the development of about 20 Graafian follicles in the ovary under the stimulation of the hormone FSH released from the pituitary gland.
-These follicles grow steadily, releasing the hormone ‘oestrogen’ into the blood stream.
+The follicular phase starts with the development of about 20 Graafian follicles in one of the ovaries under the stimulation of the hormone FSH released from the pituitary gland.
+These follicles grow steadily, releasing the hormone 'estrogen' into the blood stream.

 At around the 10th day of the follicular phase, one of the follicles becomes distinctly larger than the others.
 It continues to grow, becoming larger and larger (‘dominant follicle’) to become mature, while the growth of the others are arrested.
 These eventually die out.